 Cloud security groups and load balancers commonly require a separate rule for 443/udp.

-9. Verify the Alt-Svc header is present on an HTTPS (TCP) response.
+9. Verify that the Alt-Svc header is present on the normal HTTPS response.

 HTTP/2 200